Fujinishiki Akira: Retirement from sumo

 Following his retirement as an active wrestler in November 1968 he stayed at Takasago stable as a coach under the elder name of Nishiiwa.
-In 1988 he became head of the stable, following the death of former yokozuna Asashio Tarō III.
+In 1988, he became head of the stable, following the death of former yokozuna Asashio Tarō III.
 He coached Konishiki, Mitoizumi and Senshuyama amongst others.
 He also served on the Japan Sumo Association's board of directors.
-However, after his wrestler Toki was involved in a car accident that killed a pedestrian in December 2000, he was punished by a demotion and a reduction in salary.
+However, after his wrestler Tōki was involved in a car accident that killed a pedestrian in December 2000, he was punished by a demotion and a reduction in salary.
 In February 2002, in failing health, he passed on ownership of the stable to former ōzeki Asashio Tarō IV, who merged his Wakamatsu stable with Takasago's.
 He let his former wrestler Mitoizumi use the old Takasago premises to launch Nishikido stable.
 He remained as a coach under the Wakamatsu name until his retirement the following month upon reaching 65, and continued to attend training sessions after that.
 He died of liver disease in December 2003.